-The Information Resources Manager (IRM) has central oversight and is responsible for the management of the Clarendon College network infrastructure resources.
+The Information Resources Manager (IRM) has central oversight and manages the Clarendon College network infrastructure resources.
 All devices connected to the Clarendon College network (wired or wireless) should support the College's mission.
-The integrity, security, and proper operation of the College network require an orderly assignment of network addresses and the correct configuration of devices attached to the network.
-Network access, performance, and security are put at risk when devices are introduced into the network environment without appropriate coordination.
+The integrity, security, and proper operation of the College network require an orderly assignment of network addresses and attached device configuration.
+Network access, performance, and security are at risk when devices are introduced into the network environment without appropriate coordination.

-Clarendon College-IT will perform periodic vulnerability assessments and network scans to determine if assets hosted on Clarendon College's network are vulnerable to any known flaws in the operating system, services or application.
-The results are intended to assist server and application owners in securing their assets and any College related data that they may house.
+Clarendon College-IT will perform periodic vulnerability assessments and network scans to determine if assets hosted on Clarendon College's network are vulnerable to any known flaws in the operating system, services, or application.
+The results are intended to assist server and application owners secure their assets and any College-related data they may house.
 Server or Application owners will be notified of any vulnerability present on their systems, and any servers whose vulnerabilities have not been remediated in a predetermined amount of time may be disconnected from Clarendon College's network.